Nathan McCullum: Domestic career

 McCullum made his first-class debut for Otago in the 1999–2000 season.
 His first List A match came in the 2000–01 season, and his first Twenty20 domestic match was against Canterbury at Christchurch on 13 January 2006.
 Later that year, McCullum was selected as part of the 30-man preliminary squad for the 2006 ICC Champions Trophy alongside fellow Otago teammates Warren McSkimming and Bradley Scott, but ultimately missed out on the final squad.
 In 2007, he toured the Netherlands and served as a player-coach for Hermes Cricket Club, taking charge of the age group and main team.

-McCullum played in a number of overseas Twenty20 tournaments from 2010 for sides including Lancashire, Pune Warriors India, Sunrisers Hyderabad, Sydney Sixers, and Glamorgan.
+McCullum played in a number of overseas Twenty20 tournaments from 2010 for teams including Lancashire, Pune Warriors India, Sunrisers Hyderabad, Sydney Sixers, and Glamorgan.
 In 2010, he replaced Shoaib Malik as Lancashire's overseas player for the T20 Blast and was selected by Sydney Sixers for the 2011–12 Big Bash League season.
 He was part of the Sydney team which won the 2012 Champions League Twenty20, taking three wickets in the final against Highveld Lions.

 International career

 He made his Twenty20 International debut for New Zealand against South Africa on 19 September 2007 at the inaugural edition of the Twenty20 World Cup in South Africa.
 However, he was dropped from the team after his T20I debut and worked harder with Mike Hesson in order to get back into the New Zealand team.
 He was also omitted from the 2009 ICC Champions Trophy.

 He made his One Day International debut against Sri Lanka on 8 September 2009 at the age of 27 in Colombo.
 It marked his comeback return to the national team after a gap of two years.
 Although never playing test cricket, he has been a valuable asset in the shorter forms of the game, particularly in the 2011 Cricket World Cup in the sub-continent, where New Zealand ended up in semi finals.
 In February 2011, he was ruled out of New Zealand's opening match against Kenya after being hospitalised due to high fever.
 He played a key role in the quarterfinal match against South Africa Africa the 2011 World Cup where he took 3/24 in a low scoring match defending 221.

-Although, Nathan was a regular feature in New Zealand's limited overs side since 2010s, his opportunities were often hampered at times due to the presence of Daniel Vettori who served as the lead spinner for New Zealand for a long time.
+Although, Nathan was a regular feature in New Zealand's limited overs team since 2010s, his opportunities were often hampered at times due to the presence of Daniel Vettori who served as the lead spinner for New Zealand for a long time.